Getting started with REST API Web Services in Rust using Axum, PostgreSQL, Redis, and JWT

 Cross-Origin Resource Sharing (CORS)

 Cross-Origin Resource Sharing (CORS) is handled to allow or restrict resources on a web server depending on where the HTTP request was initiated.
+The CORS layer is build by using the Tower middleware of the tokio stack.
+Please look at tower_http::cors module for more details regarding its usage.

 REST API endpoints